News

 The Castorani Lab welcomes Dr. Amanda Lohmann as a new postdoctoral scholar at UVA.
 Amanda will be studying the role of kelp spatial synchrony in structuring kelp forest communities along the California coast.
 Prior to joining UVA, Amanda completed her Ph.D. at the Duke University Marine Laboratory with Dr. Doug Nowacek, where she studied the impact of climate change on the krill-centric marine ecosystem along the western Antarctic Peninsula.
 She is particularly interested in understanding how climate variability at different temporal/spatial scales drives the structure and function of marine ecosystems.

-Welcome, Amanda!
+Welcome Amanda!

-Amanda Lohmann
+Dr. Amanda Lohmann

 New paper on oyster restoration published in Ecological Applications